 A few guidelines apply to all such lists:

-- Always provide as much context as you can when phrasing your question to the
+Always provide as much context as you can when phrasing your question to the list.

-Replies to this list are sent to the lava-devel list - if you are not
+Replies to this list are sent to the lava-users list - if you

-lava-devel, please ask other users to CC you on replies.
+lava-users, please ask other users to CC you

 The release notes for each production release are sent to the

-mailing list and the archives contain the release-notes
+lava-announce mailing list and the archives contain the